Isaiah-Hamilton/viewbot/README.md

 # how to use
+Frist: Go to ("https://sites.google.com/a/chromium.org/chromedriver/downloads") and download the versoin of chrome you use in the same folder.
-Frist: pip install selenium
+Second: pip install selenium
-second: pip install randrange
+Three: pip install randrange
-Three: pip inastall webdriver
+Four: pip inastall webdriver
-four: pip install time
+Five: pip install time
-five:  put your video url in url = ""
+Six:  Put your video url in url = "".
+Seven: Put the location of the chromedriver in b1 = webdriver.Chrome("THE LOCATION OF CHROMEDRIVER") thourgh b5.
-finally: run the code
+finally: Run the code.

 # I did not make this to use, this was just a fun project.